eitanmiz/trust_partners/README.md

 use DAL (loading from any database, including json file - I had no sql installed ...) use dependency injection + controllers.

-You can test me for C#, angular, javascript ...

 Thanks.